hhamazaki/Shiny-SRA/documents/JAGS_help.md

 **Time variant alpha model**
 When Time variant alpha model was selected, the plots shows periods that had similar ln.alpha.
 None indicate overall average alpha.
-Smsy, Smax, and the rest of Escapment goal analyses will be based on selected time-periods.
+Smsy, Smax, and the rest of Escapement goal analyses will be based on selected time-periods.

 ### Credible and Prediction Interval